maheshchowdam523/NearestPlaceSearchApp/README.md

 $ git clone https://github.com/maheshchowdam523/NearestPlaceSearchApp.git

 # To run the application:
-Import the code in Eclipse.
+Import the code to Eclipse.

 Update the project by clicking Project -> Maven -> Update Project.

 Run the application by clicking Project -> Run as -> Run on Server.

 Access the deployed web application at: http://localhost:8080/NearestPlacesApp/